Women in Computing

 - A strengthened pipeline of women students will be established through new and reinvigorated relationships with high school and two-year colleges, as well as through an enhanced approach to recruitment and marketing driven by deepened engagement and targeted messaging.

 - The creation of 100 scholarships for women pursuing information and technology education at CCI will serve as the foundation of expanded financial support and increased access.
+These may range in scholarships for women in computer science, software engineering, and across all of our computing programs.

 - Innovations in curriculum and pedagogy coupled with expanded student support systems will ensure an inclusive culture that advances and encourages the social and professional development of all CCI students, while purposefully fostering retention and bolstering college-wide interactions of women students and faculty members.
 “It’s really important for women to inspire and motive each other—especially in a fast-changing industry like technology,” says Farheen Zehra, Class of 2018 Computer Science student.